 MGT 322 - Organizational Behavior (4)

 Students investigate how and why certain events and behavioral processes occur in organizations.
 They also explore the ways in which a manager can influence those processes.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MGT 201 or MGT 301.